-I'm the breeder behind Susan Tripp located in North Carolina.
+I'm Susan T., the breeder behind Susan Tripp located in North Carolina.
 We breed to both help ensure the future of the Pug and to improve upon our dogs' fantastic traits with each generation.
 Our program was built with care and intention in every step.
 We are passionate about the health and wellbeing of this breed, and we want our program to be an example of how to responsibly breed high-quality, healthy dogs.

 Susan has been certified by Good Dog's screening team for responsible and trusted breeding practices.
 When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.

 Susan may provide a written contract or health guarantee when you purchase a puppy.
 This helps protect both you and your breeder, ensuring that you both have a clear understanding of the terms of your puppy purchase.
 If Susan offers a contract or guarantee, the details will be personalized by them.
 If you have any questions or want to know more, don't hesitate to reach out to Susan directly.

-Susan has been a member of Good Dog for over 3 years
+Susan has been a member of Good Dog for over 4 years

 Susan was screened for responsible practices and has been a member since 2021.